December 4, 2023Read More

 There are 3 different types of mammograms:

 After your mammogram screening test, the mammography technician will send the images of your screening to a radiologist.
 A radiologist is a doctor who specializes in diagnosing and treating injuries and diseases using medical imaging.
 Once a radiologist has assessed your mammogram images, they will send the images and a report to your doctor, who will schedule an appointment to discuss any results.
 PocketHealth enables patients to access their mammogram results as soon as the radiologist has completed their report.
-Click here to access your records.
+Access your records here.

 Women with average breast density should begin getting regular mammograms at age 40.
 New U.S. breast cancer screening guidelines for 2023 state that receiving regular mammograms from age 40 onwards can reduce the risk of serious breast cancer outcomes and mortality.